Understanding SOGIESC means understanding yourself and others

 Building an inclusive and respectful community

-One of the main takeaways from the talk was that each individual's action and contribution matters.
+One of the main takeaways from the talk was that each individual's action and contribution matter.
 Everyone in the community is responsible for building an inclusive and respectful community that embraces diversity and difference.
 SOGIESC encompasses choice, dignity, diversity, equality, and respect.
 Unless a person expresses, we are not able to know their actual sexual orientation and gender identity.

 Reducing gender prejudice and discrimination

-Expanding knowledge around human rights, inclusion, and gender equality is essential to prevent gender stereotypes.
+Expanding knowledge around human rights, inclusion, and gender equality is essential to preventing gender stereotypes.
 With a good understanding of community diversity and differences, people will become more open-minded and accept intersectionality and multiple identities.
 People's gender identity does not always reflect their sexual orientation because it is about their feelings that cannot be seen.

 To avoid gender stereotypes, 1) Be mindful of using inclusive language and pronoun usage, 2) Don't label, 3) Know that differences exist, and 4) Raise awareness about diversity and differences.